 Podiatrist Foot & Ankle Surgeon & Board Certified Podiatrist located in Odessa, TX & Midland, TX

 The circulation in your legs, feet, and ankles can tell you a lot about both your vascular health and your overall general health.
-At Permian Basin Foot and Ankle in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Joseph Morgan, DPM, Jordan Womack, DPM and their team offer vascular testing to evaluate your blood flow, diagnose conditions, and monitor treatments.
+At Permian Basin Foot and Ankle in Odessa, Midland, and Pecos, Texas, podiatrists Justin Brown, DPM, Jordan Womack, DPM and their team offer vascular testing to evaluate your blood flow, diagnose conditions, and monitor treatments.
 To consult with experts about your need for vascular testing, call your nearest Permian Basin Foot and Ankle location or book an appointment online today.

 Vascular testing is a way to gather information about your blood flow and the characteristics of your veins and arteries that affect it.
 Generally, these tests are noninvasive, quick, and painless.

 At Permian Basin Foot and Ankle, the team might recommend vascular testing to evaluate the blood flow in your feet and ankles, which are the farthest parts of your body from your heart and often show preliminary signs of an underlying disease.